k∞ = η.ε.p.f

 In this section, the infinite multiplication factor, which describes all the possible events in the life of a neutron and effectively describes the state of an infinite multiplying system, will be defined.

-The required condition for a stable, self-sustained fission chain reaction in a multiplying system (in a nuclear reactor) is that exactly every fission initiate another fission.
-The minimum condition is for each nucleus undergoing fission to produce, on the average, at least one neutron that causes fission of another nucleus.
-Also the number of fissions occurring per unit time (the reaction rate) within the system must be constant.
+The necessary condition for a stable, self-sustained fission chain reaction in a multiplying system (in a nuclear reactor) is that exactly every fission initiates another fission.
+The minimum condition is for each nucleus undergoing fission to produce, on average, at least one neutron that causes fission of another nucleus.
+Also, the number of fissions occurring per unit time (the reaction rate) within the system must be constant.

-It is obvious the infinite multiplication factor in a multiplying system is a measure of the change in the fission neutron population from one neutron generation to the subsequent generation.
+The infinite multiplication factor in a multiplying system measures the change in the fission neutron population from one neutron generation to the subsequent generation.

 - k∞ < 1.
-If the multiplication factor for a multiplying system is less than 1.0, then the number of neutrons is decreasing in time (with the mean generation time) and the chain reaction will never be self-sustaining.
+Suppose the multiplication factor for a multiplying system is less than 1.0.
+In that case, the number of neutrons decreases in time (with the mean generation time), and the chain reaction will never be self-sustaining.
 This condition is known as the subcritical state.

 - k∞ > 1.
 If the multiplication factor for a multiplying system is greater than 1.0, then the multiplying system produces more neutrons than are needed to be self-sustaining.
 The number of neutrons is exponentially increasing in time (with the mean generation time).
 This condition is known as the supercritical state.

-But the infinite multiplication factor can be defined also in terms of the most important neutron-physical processes that occur in the nuclear reactor.
-For simplicity, we will first consider a multiplying system that is infinitely large, and therefore has no neutron leakage.
+But the infinite multiplication factor can also be defined in terms of the most important neutron-physical processes in the nuclear reactor.
+For simplicity, we will first consider a multiplying system that is infinitely large and therefore has no neutron leakage.
 In the infinite system.
-There are four factors that are completely independent of the size and shape of the reactor that describe the inherent multiplication ability of the fuel and moderator materials without regard to leakage:
+Four-factors are completely independent of the size and shape of the reactor that describes the inherent multiplication ability of the fuel and moderator materials without regard to leakage:

 See also: Fast Fission Factor